Alcohol Abuse Information

 - Found that drinking — or being sick from drinking — often interfered with taking care of your home or family?
 Or caused job troubles?
 Or school problems?

 - Continued to drink even though it was causing trouble with your family or friends?

 - Given up or cut back on activities that were important or interesting to you or gave you pleasure to drink.

 - More than once gotten into situations while or after drinking that increased your chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or having unsafe sex)?

-- Continued to drink even though it made you feel depressed or anxious or adding to another health problem?
+- Continued to drink even though it made you feel depressed or anxious or added to another health problem?
 Or after having had a memory blackout?

 - Had to drink much more than you once did to get the effect you want?
 Or found that your usual number of drinks had much less effect than before?

-If you have any of these indications, your drinking may already be a cause for concern.
+If you have any of these indications, your drinking may cause concern.
 The more symptoms you have, the more urgent the need for change.
-A health professional can conduct a formal evaluation of your symptoms to see if AUD is present.
+A health professional can formally evaluate your symptoms to see if AUD is present.